Dyalog/link/help/Overview.md

 * Changes made using `←`, `⎕NS`, `⎕FX`, `⎕FIX`, `⎕CY`, `)NS` and `)COPY` or the APL line `∇` editor are not currently detected.
 For link to be aware of the change, they must be replaced by a call to [Link.Fix](Link.Fix.md).
 Similarly, deletions with `⎕EX` or `)ERASE` must be replaced by a call to [Link.Expunge](Link.Expunge.md).

+* Link does not support files that define multiple names, whereas 2∘⎕FIX supports it.

 * The detection of external changes to files and directories is currently only supported under .Net and .NetCore.
 However, changes to a file will be reflected in the namespace if the file's item is opened in APL's editor, on all platforms.

-* Source code must not have embedded newlines within a string, whereas Dyalog APL tolerates it through various hacks.
+* Source code must not have embedded newlines within a string, whereas ⎕FX tolerates it.
 Link will error if this is attempted.
 This restriction comes because newline characters would be interpreted as a new line when saved as text file.
 When newlines characters must be used in source code, they should be implemented by a call to `⎕UCS` e.g. `newline←⎕UCS 13 10  ⍝ carriage-return + line-feed`

 * Dyalog v18.1 is required for source to be preserved as typed.
 That includes handling :Require keywords, whitespaces in code, formatting of numeric constants, and more.